PaduaBass/fill-todo/README.md

 This project was developed using expo.
 To execute the project you need to run the command:

+`yarn`
+wait for the dependencies to be installed.

+right away run command
 `yarn android`
 or
 `yarn ios`